 - Always operate at a safe speed

-- When you see a vessel flying a divers down flag or an alpha flag, maintain at least a 300-foot distance.
-Vessels approaching divers-down flags closer than 300 feet must slow their vessels to idle speed.
+- When a divers down flag is flying, maintain at least a 300 foot distance or slow to idle speed.

-For those who wish to improve their boating skills, free boating education classes are available to the public.
-The class is offered every three to four months depending on how many people have signed up for the courses.
+For those who wish to improve their boating skills, free boating education classes are available.

-- Class topics include; park natural and cultural resources, boating safety, navigation rules, boat groundings, boater liability in federal parks, and how to get involved at Biscayne and Everglades National Parks.
+- Class topics include; park natural and cultural resources, boating safety, navigation rules, boat groundings, boater liability and how to get involved at Biscayne and Everglades National Parks.

-Safety equipment can save lives and allow you to relax and enjoy your time on the water.
-Contact your nearest U.S. Coast Guard Station about receiving a free brochure or visit the USCG Boating Safety website.
-Also, local chapters of U.S. Coast Guard Auxiliary perform courtesy boat inspections at many marinas.
+Safety equipment saves lives and allows you to relax and enjoy your time on the water.
+Local chapters of U.S. Coast Guard Auxiliary perform courtesy boat inspections at many marinas.

-- Throwable type IV flotation device (vessels over 16 feet).
+- Throwable type IV flotation device (vessels > 16 feet).

 - Fire extinguisher